babel/babel/packages/babel-plugin-transform-modules-commonjs/README.md

 });
 ```

-In environments that don't support this you can enable loose mode on `babel-plugin-transform-modules-commonjs`
+In environments that don't support this you can enable loose mode on `@babel/plugin-transform-modules-commonjs`
 and instead of using `Object.defineProperty` an assignment will be used instead.

 ```javascript